-Faculty, Organizational Theory and Management at the Graziadio School of Business and Management, Pepperdine University
+Faculty, Organizational Theory and Management at the Graziadio Business School, Pepperdine University

-Dr. Bernice Ledbetter serves as a Professor of Organizational Theory and Management at the Pepperdine Graziadio School of Business and Management.
+Dr. Bernice Ledbetter serves as a Professor of Organizational Theory and Management at the Pepperdine Graziadio Business School.
 Dr. Ledbetter's professional background includes serving as a Vice President at Right Management Consultants, internationally known career transition and organizational consulting firm, and co-founding the De Pree Leadership Center dedicated to promoting values-based leading.
 Dr. Ledbetter is an active member of the International Leadership Association and regularly presents research at academic conferences.

 Regan Harwell Schaffer

 Faculty, Seaver College Business Administration Division, Pepperdine University

 Dr. Regan Schaffer is a professor of management and organizational behavior in the business administration division at Pepperdine University.
 She currently serves as director of the Service Leadership Project and the executive director of the Nonprofit Leadership Collaborative.
 As the Faculty Director of Service-learning, she collaborates with numerous faculty on curriculum design and assessment.
 She has been honored with the Center for Teaching Excellence Innovative Teaching Award and the highly selective Howard A. White Award for Teaching Excellence.
 Dr. Schaffer is actively involved with numerous non-profit organizations throughout Los Angeles.
 Together with her students she has partnered with over 500 nonprofit organizations to address community needs.